simonedelmann/crud-kit/README.md

 We all write CRUD (Create-Read-Update-Delete) routes all the time.
 The intention of this package is to reduce repeating code and to provide a fast start for an API.

+## Contribution

+This project is open for contributions.
+Feel free to clone, fork or make a PR.
+Help is very welcome!

 ## Installation

 Add this package to your `Package.swift` as dependency and to your target.